 Eva has worked in campaigning for social change across her professional career so far, starting initiatives in areas like international development, environment and waste.
 For her work, Eva has been recognised as one of the 2018 100 Women of Influence and as a Forbes 30 Under 30 Asia fellow for 2019.
 Eva graduated Deakin University with a Bachelor of International Studies and First-Class Honours in Middle East Studies.

-With this scholarship, Eva will study a Masters of Conflict, Security and Development at King’s College London, hoping to understand the dynamics of peace and security on Australia’s future in a rapidly changing world, and their implications on shared global challenges.
+With this scholarship, Eva will study a Masters of Conflict, Security and Development at the University of Bradford, hoping to understand the dynamics of peace and security on Australia’s future in a rapidly changing world, and their implications on shared global challenges.

 MASTER OF BUSINESS ADMINISTRATION